KasperskyLab/Kaspresso/help/DocLocScreenshotTests.md

 ## Usage

-To create a single test, you should class which extends `DocLocScreenshotTestCase` as shown
+To create a single test, you should extend `DocLocScreenshotTestCase` class as shown below:
-below:

 ```kotlin
 @RunWith(AndroidJUnit4::class)